LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/accessingdata.rst

       }
    }

 This new class is placed in the ``Data`` namespace/package.
 By convention, we name it ``EventDbContext`` since it is going to be used to work with ``Event`` objects and data.
 We extend ``DbContext``, which will provide most of the base functionality that we need (more on this in the next section).

+This extension *must* provide a property of type ``DbSet<Event>``.
+The ``DbSet`` class provides methods for querying sets of objects of the given type (in this case, ``Event``).
+In the next section, we will explore how to use these methods.

 The only additional code that we need to add is a constructor that calls the constructor from the base class.

 This basic data store template can be used for any class that you want to persist in a database.
 Each such class will need its own data store.